-Catch some rays with these Rainbow Heart Suncatchers from Fireflies + Mud Pies.
+Catch some rays with these rainbow heart suncatchers from Fireflies + Mud Pies.
 Either cut the tissue paper or have baby rip it up before letting them go to town on gluing the pieces in place.

 Coffee Filter Flowers

-An ice-cube tray of watercolors, coffee filters, and pipe cleaners are all you need to make beautiful colored coffee-filter flowers that will never wilt.
+An ice-cube tray of watercolors, coffee filters and pipe cleaners are all you need to make beautiful colored coffee-filter flowers that will never wilt.
 The Hands On As We Grow blog has instructions on painting or dipping (depending on baby’s dexterity) the filters for a gorgeous Mother’s Day bouquet.

 Handmade Mother's Day Cards

 This clever idea for making Mother's Day cards combines hand-scribbled art with photos of the artist in action: Take photos of your child while they're creating their card masterpiece and attach the photos to the front of the card.
-If your child isn't ready to manage a paintbrush or marker, use finger paints.
+If your child isn't ready to manage a paintbrush or marker, give them finger paints.
 You'll find instructions for the card (and a DIY envelope to put it in) at The Mombot.